code4romania/monitorizare-vot-votanti-api/README.md

 If you want to enable CORS for a specific route or routes group, you just have to use the _cors_ middleware on them.

 Thanks to the _barryvdh/laravel-cors_ package, you can handle CORS easily.
 Just check <a href="https://github.com/barryvdh/laravel-cors" target="_blank">the docs at this page</a> for more info.

-## Notes

-I currently removed the _VerifyCsrfToken_ middleware from the _$middleware_ array in _app/Http/Kernel.php_ file.
-If you want to use it in your project, just use the route middleware _csrf_ you can find, in the same class, in the _$routeMiddleware_ array.

-## Feedback

-I currently made this project for personal purposes.
-I decided to share it here to help anyone with the same needs.
-If you have any feedback to improve it, feel free to make a suggestion, or open a PR!